Find a Part Now

 Korean market: Alpheon

 The Alpheon was a localized version of the Buick LaCrosse for the South Korean market.
 Alpheon was a standalone brand from GM Korea.
 The cars were additionally fitted with amenities such as controls in the rear armrest, mood lights and more.
-A version of the vehicle (with 3.0-liter V-6 engine, six-speed automatic transmission) was unveiled at the 2010 Busan International Motor Show.
+A version of the vehicle (with 3.0L V6 engine mated to a six-speed automatic transmission) was unveiled at the 2010 Busan International Motor Show.

-Production began on August 9, 2010 at GM Daewoo's factory in Bupyeong, Incheon.
+Production began on August 9, 2010, at GM Daewoo's factory in Bupyeong, Incheon.
 Market launch began in September 2010.
-Early model includes a model with 3.0-liter engine (from 2010 Buick LaCrosse) in mid-September, followed by two models each with 2.4-liter engine in October.
+Early models included one with a 3.0-liter engine (from the 2010 Buick LaCrosse) in mid-September, followed by two models each with a 2.4-liter engine in October.

 The Alpheon was discontinued in 2015, after monthly sales fell below 500 cars.
 GM Korea replaced it with the Chevrolet Impala.